 The NC State College of Education established the College of Education Summer Internship Program supported by gifts in memory of Chantal Warfield to the College of Education Excellence Fund.
 Warfield was a May 2019 graduate of the college.

-In its first year, two undergraduate students within the college will receive financial support to serve as interns at organizations that support education in high needs communities.
+Undergraduate students within the college part of the program will receive financial support to serve as interns at organizations that support education in high needs communities.

-- A competitive, eight-week summer internship program that pays $20 per hour
+- A competitive, five-week summer internship program that pays $20 per hour

 - Serve as an intern in an organization of your choice that supports education in high needs communities (i.e.schools, community centers or educational nonprofits)